 Sensor comparison: Canon G1 X vs Sony A7R III

-The size of the imaging sensor is a crucial determinant of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Of the two cameras under consideration, the Canon G1 X features an 1.5-inch sensor and the Sony A7R III a full frame sensor.
 The sensor area in the A7R III is 229 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.85 and 1.0.
 The sensor in the G1X has a native 4:3 aspect ratio, while the one in the A7R III offers a 3:2 aspect.

 With 42.2MP, the A7R III offers a higher resolution than the G1X (14.2MP), but the A7R III nevertheless has larger individual pixels (pixel pitch of 4.52μm versus 4.30μm for the G1X) due to its larger sensor.
 Moreover, the A7R III is a much more recent model (by 5 years and 9 months) than the G1X, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixel-units.
 Coming back to sensor resolution, it should be mentioned that the A7R III has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.